jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Hurricane Centerpiece
-  desc: Created by David Gulassa, these beautiful glass ornaments served as our centerpieces
+  desc: Created by the late David Gulassa, these beautiful glass ornaments served as our centerpieces
     for over ten years.
   year:
   type: Objects
-  price: 275
+  price:
   purchase_url: https://canlisstudio.squarespace.com/
-  is_soldout: false
+  is_soldout: true
   partner:
   is_featured: false
   is_visible: true